Bitcoin ABC 0.33.3

 Print final test information.

-void test_exhaustive_ecmult_multi(const secp256k1_context *ctx, const secp256k1_ge *group)
+static void test_exhaustive_verify(const secp256k1_context *ctx, const secp256k1_ge *group)

-void test_exhaustive_ecmult(const secp256k1_ge *group, const secp256k1_gej *groupj)
+static void test_exhaustive_ecmult(const secp256k1_ge *group, const secp256k1_gej *groupj)

 static uint32_t this_core